acjh/pdf.js/README.md

 such as turning a text box for Country into a drop down.

 Depending on the source element type, the properties that define the element can vary.
 All elements will have the following properties defined.
-Note that all diplay type values are scales to the viewport:
+Note that all diplay type values are scaled to the viewport:

 + id - The id of the item, coming from the fullName property in the source